edthedev/edthedev.github.io/blog/comics.md

 So...the Avengers formula calls, critically, for lots more characters that you also cannot do in the movies.

 - ✓ The Ant Man
-- ✓ The Falcon - his intense military training allows him to - put on some wings and flap about to defeat the bad guys.
+- ✓ The Falcon - whose intense military training allows him to - put on some wings and flap about to defeat bad guys.
 - ✓ Quicksilver is a mutant with super speed powers so powerful that he typically handles half of the foes in every battle he participates in.
-It makes a great comic book cover, but is probably untouchable for the movies.
+Quicksilver doing half of all the heroics makes a great comic book cover, but is probably untouchable for the movies.
 - ✓ Hawkeye has a bow and arrow, which he is quite skilled with.
 That's it.
 That's his whole deal.
 - Sentinel is an iconic Superman like character whose only weakness is his muderous split persona that kills exactly as many people as he saves in his Sentinel persona.
 - Wonder Man is bascially Johny Cage from Mortal Kombat but with vaguely defined super powers.